 vSphere/vSAN subnets CIDR range limits

-Selecting the vSphere/vSAN subnets CIDR range size affects the size of your your private cloud.
-The following table shows the maximum number of nodes you can have, based on the size of the vSphere/vSAN subnets CIDR.
+The vSphere/vSAN subnets CIDR range size affects the size of your your private cloud.
+The following table shows the maximum number of nodes you can have, based on the size of the vSphere/vSAN subnets CIDR range.